Jump to content

 Learn more about the importance of good academic practice and discover how you can document your use of generative AI.

 There are various norms and practices when it comes to documenting and citing use of generative AI.
 While otherwise complying with the norms of good academic practice, plagiarism rules, etc., the overriding principle is to describe/document clearly where, when, and for what purpose you have used generative AI.
-Transparency is a key criterion when it comes to ensuring the integrity of your work.
-This is in line with The Danish Code of Conduct for Research Integrity that advocates honesty, transparency, and accountability.

 Furthermore, the above is in accordance with 'The European Code of Conduct for Research Integrity' from Allea, which was revised in 2023.